-- A. Telerate Information System - B. Bloomberg Information System - C. Wall Street Journal or a comparable nationally recognized financial publications providing daily market pricing. - D. Daily market pricing provided by the City's custodian or their correspondent institutions.

-Examples of when this method may be used include:

-- A. When time constraints due to unusual circumstances preclude the use of the competitive bidding process. - B. When no active market exists for the issue being traded due to the age or depth of the issue. - C. When a security is unique to a single dealer, for example, private placement. - D. When the transaction involves a new issues or issues in the "when issued" market.
+- (1) Bloomberg Information System. - (2) Wall Street Journal or a comparable nationally-recognized financial publications providing daily market pricing. - (3) Daily market pricing provided by the city's custodian or their correspondent institutions.
+Examples of when this method may be used include: - a.
+When time constraints due to unusual circumstances preclude the use of the competitive bidding process. - b.
+When no active market exists for the issue being traded due to the age or depth of the issue. - c.
+When security is unique to a single dealer, for example, private placement. - d.
+When the transaction involves a new issues or issues in the "when issued" market.